plotly/plotly.py/doc/python/legend.md

 fig.show()
 ```

 By default, for shapes, legend items are disabled.
-Set `showlegend=True` on a shape for it to dislay a legend item.
+Set `showlegend=True` on a shape for it to display a legend item.
 The name that appears for the shape in the legend is the shape's `name` if it is provided.
 If no `name` is provided, the shape label's `text` is used.
 If neither is provided, the legend item appears as "shape \<shape number>".
 For example, "shape 1".

 ```python